|Guide||♦||6 Triplogs||Active Topic|

 For an overview of Elephant Head, it’s hard to beat fricknaley’s description for the hike/climb from the south.
 “There are some famous peaks in the Santa Ritas, south of Tucson...Wrightson, Hopkins.
 None have the mystique of Elephant Head.
 The almost impossibly steep monolith crashing out of the western Santa Ritas into the desert seems to defy logic.
 Was this a place of sacrifice or violent deaths?
 Nobody knows for sure.
-But with old names including Picacho del Diablo and Cerro de los Muertos, one must wonder.”
-Once on top, Elephant Head offers excellent views of the Santa Ritas and points south, and features a unique collection of elephant-related objects-de-art that each visitor is supposed to add to.
+But with old names including Picacho del Diablo and Cerro de Los Muertos, one must wonder.”
+Once on top, Elephant Head offers excellent views of the Santa Ritas and points south and features a unique collection of elephant-related objects-de-art that each visitor is supposed to add to.
 So take something to contribute and (supposedly) you will have good luck.
 Most Santa Ritas visitors flock to Madera Canyon, but it is a special treat to summit this fantastic rock formation.
-However, it takes a little work to get there from the south, and a lot of work from the north.
+However, it takes a little work to get there from the south and a lot of work from the north.

 Not much information can be found on the ascent of Elephant Head from the north.
 I doubt many people have even tried it, given its daunting appearance.
 But, there is a triplog on HAZ describing a successful climb by bknorby and a small group that calls itself the Baja Arizona Hikers.
 They do a good bit of adventurous stuff, so I was intrigued when I saw her triplog and recruited my little group to do the same.

 The real fun starts after reaching the little saddle at about 4860 feet elevation (31.7253 N, -110.9353 W, WGS 84).
 It doesn’t seem possible to access the shelf you need to follow up from any other point.
 Getting to this starting point is a chore in and of itself.
 We tried going up one way and coming down another.
-Even though longer, I recommend the route we took up, since the route finding and scrambling is easier (you’ll have plenty of scrambling later on).
+Even though longer, I recommend the route we took up, since the route finding and scrambling are easier (you’ll have plenty of scrambling later on).
 On the way up, you pass through one of the densest Ocotillo forests that I’ve ever seen.
 Keep heading toward the arm that leads up to the saddle.
 As you get closer to the saddle, the gash you will be scrambling up becomes more visible …. and scarier.

 Once you reach the “nose” of the elephant’s head, you turn sharply left and scramble up the notch to the top.
 This is easier said than since some of the moves here are the most difficult of all, and the exposure is nothing to sneeze at.
-Keep heading up and just before the top out, you’ll reach what might be the hardest move of all.
+Keep heading up, and just before the top out, you’ll reach what might be the most challenging move of all.
 This is where a short rope may come in handy for all but the most fearless solo climber.
 The team may wish to be in position to catch the lead person.
 The leader can then “belay” the others up.
 However, one does not need any technical climbing equipment to reach the top, except a rope for this one spot.

-We did not wish to return the same way, so we descended to the southeast saddle, along the route people normally follow on the hike from the south.
+We did not wish to return the same way, so we descended to the southeast saddle, along the route people typically follow on the hike from the south.
 At the saddle, we cut down to the little “starter” saddle mentioned earlier and returned to our vehicle.